 8. When the gift-tax annual exclusion increases, the 5-year election amount increases

-9. Dying too soon can still save estate taxes
+9. Dying before the fifth year can still save estate taxes

-An individual must live until January 1 of the fifth calendar year to "earn" the full 5-year annual exclusion.
-If they die during Year 4, 20% of the election amount (representing the Year 5 portion) must be included in her gross estate.
-However, any earnings in the 529 plan account remain outside of their taxable estate.
+An individual must live until January 1 of the fifth calendar year to “earn” the full 5-year annual exclusion.
+If she dies during Year 4, 20% of the election amount (representing the Year 5 portion) must be included in her gross estate.
+However, any earnings in the 529 plan account remain outside of her taxable estate.

 10. Be sure to consider other gifts made during the year

-Superfunding now gets limited to $65,000 ($13,000 times 5), instead of $75,000.
-Financial advisors should never recommend clients make a $75,000 529 plan contribution WITHOUT FIRST asking about other gifts during the year.
+Superfunding now gets limited to $75,000 ($15,000 x 5), instead of $85,000.
+Financial advisors should never recommend clients make an $85,000 529 plan contribution WITHOUT FIRST asking about other gifts during the year.
 Even small gifts must be considered as there are no de minimis exceptions when it comes to the federal gift tax.

 As an alternative to superfunding, gift givers may use up part of their lifetime gift and estate tax exemption.
-It is possible to fully fund a 529 plan account without having to pay gift taxes, since individuals are not subject gift tax or generation-skipping transfer tax (GST) unless the total amount of cash and properties they give away over the course of their lifetime exceeds $11.4 million.
+It is possible to fully fund a 529 plan account without having to pay gift taxes, since individuals are not subject to gift tax or generation-skipping transfer tax (GST) unless the total amount of cash and properties they give away over the course of their lifetime exceeds $12.92 million (in 2023).